voborgus/lmru--tech/content/en/values/people.md

 ### 3. We respect colleagues and their time.

-* We can work remotely.
 * We respect team rules.
 * We prefer non-formal style of communication to officialism.
 * We know goals of every meeting and record all decisions.
+* We may work remotely.

 #### Practices & rituals:
 *[online meetings requirement](../../glossary/#online-meetings-requirement)*, *[availability of the tools](../../glossary/#availability-of-the-tools)*, *[daily meetings](../../glossary/#daily-meeting)*, *[planning](../../glossary/#planning-of-the-sprint)*, *[retrospectives](../../glossary/#retrospective)*, *[required agenda in invitation](../../glossary/#required-agenda-in-invitation)*, *[after event message](../../glossary/#after-event-message)*